May lockdown easing: what are the new restrictions?

 Skip to the loo

-If you're meeting in a private garden, you are allowed to use the toilet inside - after all, no one wants you relieving yourself in their flowerpots.
-But you still need to make sure you're taking precautions to prevent the spread of the virus, even though no one should come with you into the house when you go to the loo.
+Even if you're taking precautions by meeting outdoors and social distancing, you still need to make sure you're taking precautions to prevent the spread of the virus even when you go to the loo.

 Dr Lee says you should: